• Skip to primary navigation

 • Mint - fresh mint gives the dressing on these veggies such a unique, delicious flavour.
 You can also garnish the dish with some extra fresh mint leaves when you serve it.

-Cut up carrots and parsnips, in a large bowl.
+Peeled and sliced carrots and parsnips in a large bowl.

 Now add the avocado oil, sea salt and pepper to the bowl and mix the vegetables well to coat them evenly.

-A food processor filled with the ingredients needed to make a mint maple vinaigrette.
+A food processor filled with mint leaves, avocado oil, mustard and maple syrup.

 Once the vegetables are done roasting, transfer them to a large serving bowl and top them with the vinaigrette.
 Toss the vegetables until they are evenly coated in the dressing.
 Then serve and enjoy!

-• The mint maple vinaigrette is also amazing on salads so feel free to make extra and save some for later.
+• The mint maple vinaigrette on these veggies is also great as a salad dressing so feel free to make extra and save some for later.

 How to serve: